lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-performance-management-is-broke.markdown

 ---
 layout: post
-title:  "My performance management system is broke.
-What should I do instead?"
+title:  "If we get rid of performance appraisal, what do we do instead?"
 date:   2022-10-27 10:05:00 +0500
 categories: performance management
 ---